campbell000/AmIOut/csv/data_files_readme.md

 `Tweet ID | Tweet Permalink | Username | Text | Date`

 ### Filename
-The geolocation information is not included as it was blank for all tweets retrieded.
+The geolocation information is not included as it was blank for all tweets retrieved.
 Just create a Point on the location in the filename.

 The filename is laid out as city-state-dateFrom-to-dateTo.txt.